Creating Custom Beta Readers

 - Test with your own writing.
 Run your new reader on a chapter you've already revised so you can evaluate whether the feedback is useful and on-target.

-- Use the templates as foundations.
-The 6 intent templates are good starting points.
+- Use boilerplates as foundations.
+The 6 intent boilerplates are excellent starting points.
 Pick the closest match, then customize the persona to your needs.

 - Pair custom readers with built-ins.
 Your custom reader covers your niche need.
 The built-in readers cover the fundamentals.
 Use them together in sessions.